leeweiming3/tp/docs/UserGuide.md

 HireHub data are saved automatically as JSON files `[JAR file location]/data/hirehub.json`, `[JAR file location]/data/jobs.json` and `[JAR file location]/data/applications.json`.
 Advanced users are welcome to update data directly by editing those data files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data files makes their format invalid, HireHub will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+If your changes to the data files makes their format invalid, HireHub will discard all data and start with empty data files at the next run.
+Hence, it is recommended to take a backup of the files before editing them.<br>
 Furthermore, certain edits can cause HireHub to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data files only if you are confident that you can update it correctly.
 </div>